GLodi/blog/_posts/2020-08-29-how-i-made-justonecanvas.md

 And neither should you when you grant them free, public, write access to a service.

-Justonecanvas has only two API endpoints: a regular REST `/api/v1/canvas` that returns the current state of the canvas in JSON format, and a WebSocket `/api/v1/canvas/ws` that establishes the connection and sets the client for receiving move updates.
+Justonecanvas has only two API endpoints: a regular REST <span class="evidence">/api/v1/canvas</span> that returns the current state of the canvas in JSON format, and a WebSocket <span class="evidence">/api/v1/canvas/ws</span> that establishes the connection and sets the client for receiving move updates.

 I decided to limit the damage possible on the former by implementing a simple